-IMPROMPTU IMAGE EVALUATIONS/PRESENTATION EVALUATIONS INTRODUCTION (Attachment K/L)
+IMPROMPTU IMAGE EVALUATIONS/PRESENTATION EVALUATIONS INTRODUCTION

-Beginning with RAD 124-Clinical Education II and following completion of the related academic course, laboratory practice, and clinical competency evaluation, the student may be evaluated by faculty and will be required to critique procedures/exams (see Attachment K).
+Beginning with RAD 124-Clinical Education II and following completion of the related academic course, laboratory practice, and clinical competency evaluation, the student may be evaluated by faculty and will be required to critique procedures/exams.
 The choice of the procedures/exams and time of critique will be determined by the Program Faculty.